Azure/aks-periscope/README.md

 7. Describe Kubernetes pods and services (by default in the `kube-system` namespace)
 8. Kubelet command arguments.

-It also generates the following diagnostics:
+It also generates the following diagnostic analyses:
 1. Network outbound connectivity,  reports the down period for a specific connection.
 2. DNS, check if customized DNS is used.